Goecha La

 Goecha La (el.
-4940 mt or 16,207 ft) is a high mountain pass in Gyalshing district, Sikkim, India in the Himalaya range.
+4940 m or 16,207 ft) is a high mountain pass in Gyalshing district, Sikkim, India in the Himalaya range.

 The southeast face of Kanchenjunga, the world's third highest mountain, can be viewed from the pass, which is also a base camp for those aspiring to scale the mountain.
 They say that when the government authorities first saw the view from Goecha La, they were so moved by the view that they decided to feature it on the Rs.100 note.

 Trekking

 Trekking through the Kanchenjunga National Park, in one of the greenest regions in the world, remains one of the top things to do for any holiday maker in the Himalayas.
 The weather remains clear during the winters and dramatic during the pre-monsoon season, with misty clouds.

 The trek itself can be challenging in terms of distances to be covered in a day.
 Acclimatization is important due to the huge changes in altitude over a small time during this trek.

 List of Himalayan peaks seen on Goechala Trek from Dzongri Top, Thangsing and Goechala: